jzelenjak/SoftwareEngineeringMethods/microservices/authentication/docs/API for Authentication Microservice.md

 ## Register

-**Description**: Endpoint for registering a user.
+**Description:** Endpoint for registering a user.
 No privileges are needed.
 For security reasons, everyone is registered as a student initially, but can be promoted by a lecturer or an admin later.

 **Request path:** */api/auth/register*